The add-in, described below, involved draws upon the code used in the 'Insert a batch of files into a Word document' add-in which you can view here.

 The add-in may also be used in conjunction with the add-in to merge to individual documents to send each merge document to the printer as a separate task e.g. where the printer provides stapling or folding functions.

-The function is activated from a button which is added to the Add-ins tab in Word 2007/2010, or via a toolbar button in 2002-3.
+The function is activated from a button which is added to the Add-ins tab in Word 2007/2016, The add-in additionally has buttons to remove the registry settings and to display this web page.

-When the button is first clicked, the user is prompted to select the folder containing the documents to be printed.
+When the Batch Print Documents button is first clicked, the user is prompted to select the folder containing the documents to be printed.
 Select the required folder as shown in the following illustration.

 Click OK to proceed or Cancel to quit.